 Governor: Louisiana's unemployed could get additional $300 in federal benefits

-BATON ROUGE - Governor John Bel Edwards announced that Louisiana residents eligible for unemployment are expected to get an additional $300 each week in federal support.
+BATON ROUGE - Governor John Bel Edwards announced that Louisiana is pursuing an option for residents eligible for unemployment to get an additional $300 each week in federal support.

 Edwards said during his coronavirus briefing Thursday that unemployed will be eligible for an additional $300 under an executive order from President Donald Trump.
 The benefits will be in addition to the benefits recipients are already receiving from the state.